Florida Business Entity Search Explained: Corporations, LLCs & More (2026)

 • Sunshine Property Services

-A standard business entity search may not immediately reveal this connection unless you know the legal name.
-This is why fictitious name searches are often necessary when:
+A standard Florida business entity search may not reveal this connection unless you know the legal entity name.
+This distinction becomes critical when:

-• Payment or invoicing uses a different business name
+• Payments or invoices use a different business name

-Florida maintains a separate fictitious name registry, and reviewing those records alongside entity data helps confirm how a business is legally structured versus how it operates publicly.
+Florida maintains a separate fictitious name registry.
+Reviewing those records alongside entity data helps confirm how a business is structured legally versus how it presents itself publicly.

 Court Records, Liens, and Legal History